dbdimitrov/BingleSeq/README.md

 ### Prerequisites

-To Run BingleSeq, you must have R>= 3.5.3
+BingleSeq requires R>= 3.5.3

 ### Installing

-To install BingleSeq on your machine you must type the following R code:
+To install BingleSeq on your machine simply type the following R code:

 ```
 install.packages("devtools")